openstack-archive/astara-neutron/akanda/quantum/README.rst

     quota_driver = quantum.extensions._quotav2_driver.DbQuotaDriver

-10. Run ./stack.sh again to generate the required DB migrations and start services.
+10. Run ./stack.sh again to generate the required DB migrations and start required services.

 11. You should see: